Morisco: Conquest of al-Andalus

-Islam has been present in Spain since the Umayyad conquest of Hispania in the eighth century.
-At the beginning of the twelfth century, the Muslim population in the Iberian Peninsula — called "Al-Andalus" by the Muslims — was estimated to number as high as 5.5 million, among whom were Arabs, Berbers and indigenous converts.
-In the next few centuries, as the Christians pushed from the north in a process called reconquista, the Muslim population declined.
-At the end of the fifteenth century, the reconquista culminated in the fall of Granada and the total number of Muslims in Spain was estimated to be between 500,000 and 600,000 out of the total Spanish population of 7 to 8 million.
-Approximately half of the remaining Muslims lived in the former Emirate of Granada, the last independent Muslim state in Spain, which had been annexed to the Crown of Castile.
+Islam had been present in Spain since the Umayyad conquest of Hispania in the eighth century.
+At the beginning of the twelfth century, the Muslim population in the Iberian Peninsula – called "Al-Andalus" by the Muslims – was estimated to number as high as 5.5 million, among whom were Arabs, Berbers and indigenous converts.
+In the next few centuries, as the Christians pushed from the north in a process called Reconquista, the Muslim population declined.
+At the end of the fifteenth century, the Reconquista culminated in the fall of Granada and the total number of Muslims in Spain was estimated at between 500,000 and 600,000 out of the total Spanish population of 7 to 8 million.
+Approximately half of the remaining Muslims lived in the former Emirate of Granada, the last independent Muslim state in Spain, which was annexed by the Crown of Castile.
 About 20,000 Muslims lived in other territories of Castile, and most of the remainder lived in the territories of the Crown of Aragon.
 Prior to this in Castile 200,000 of the 500,000 Muslims had been forcibly converted; 200,000 had left and 100,000 had died or been enslaved.

-The Christians called the defeated Muslims who came in their rule the Mudéjars.
+The Christians called the defeated Muslims who came under their rule the Mudéjars.
 Prior to the completion of the Reconquista, they were generally given freedom of religion as terms of their surrender.
 For example, the Treaty of Granada, which governed the surrender of the emirate, guaranteed a set of rights to the conquered Muslims, including religious tolerance and fair treatment, in return for their capitulation.